 April Allen, Office Manager

 April grew up in Ohio, but attended college in Gainesville, Florida.
 She is an alumnus of Santa Fe Community College and has an Associate Degree in Zoo Animal Technology.
 She worked as a zookeeper for several years with a variety of animals before finding her way into the veterinary field.
 April has worked at the Animal Hospital of Northwood for over 5 years, starting as a technician and then being promoted to office manager.
 In her spare time, she is an avid Buckeye football fan, enjoys visiting zoos and aquariums and spending time in the pool.
 She has 3 cats: Stevie, Bruno, and JJ Swat.
-She is very competitive and likes to play games with her husband, teenage stepson and little girl!
+She likes to play games with her family and take her little girl to Disney!

 Kate Cooper, Head Receptionist